 As the substance abuse treatment field embraces evidence-based practices, one of the techniques gaining strong support is to systematically provide counselors with information about how their clients are feeling that can be used to inform clinical care.
-Variously referred to as progress monitoring, measurement-based care, outcome measures, and feedback systems, this article summarizes the research which shows how this technique improves outcomes.
+Variously referred to as progress monitoring, measurement-based care, outcome measures, and feedback systems, this article summarizes the research which shows how this technique improves addiction treatment outcomes.

 Academic Research on Progress Monitoring's Effectiveness